Finally, Wax Pack has a home. Thank you, University of Nebraska Press.

 The Wax Packers:

-Wax Pack is the story of a single pack of 1986 Topps baseball cards and the attempt to track down each of the players inside nearly 30 years after they were bundled together with a stick of chalky bubblegum.
+Wax Pack: On the open road in search of baseball's afterlife is the story of a single pack of 1986 Topps baseball cards and the attempt to track down each of the players inside nearly 30 years after they were bundled together with a stick of chalky bubblegum.
 (Yes, I chewed the gum.
 Gross.)

-A going-of-age tale of what it means to truly grow up (or just my way of desperately clinging to childhood memories of mullets and mustaches), I chronicle the elliptical 11,341-mile-when-it-should-only-be-7,000 road trip adventure to find my heroes of the past and to tell the story of what happens to our most elite athletes after the spotlight has faded.
-It's a story of second (and third) chances, of our national pastime, and of running it back one last time.
+A going-of-age book of what it means to truly grow up (or just my way of desperately clinging to childhood memories of mullets and mustaches), I chronicle the elliptical 11,341-mile-when-it-should-only-be-7,000 road trip adventure to find my MLB heroes of the past and to tell the story of what happens to our baseball players after the spotlight has faded.
+It's a story of second (and third) chances, of our national pastime, and of the loss of innocence.

 One Pack.
 No Turning Back.